kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 Experimental AI assistant trained on the Astro docs: https://houston.astro.build

 A CLI that writes git commit messages for you with AI: https://github.com/Nutlope/aicommits

+A ChatGPT clone for running locally in your browser: https://github.com/mckaywrigley/chatbot-ui